Sevast-st/bega_mon/README.md

 6.  **Expected Output:**
     The script will start logging its activities to the console.
 You will see messages about connecting to the blockchain and scanning block ranges.
 If the monitored contract has emitted events in the scanned range, you will also see logs for them being processed and dispatched.

-    The output will look similar to the following (note: actual block numbers and timestamps will vary):
+    The output will look similar to the following (note: block numbers and timestamps will vary):

     ```
     YYYY-MM-DD HH:MM:SS - INFO - --- BegaMon Cross-Chain Bridge Monitor Simulation ---